Variable Declarations

-- It was a variable declaration before ES6 and is now mainly unused however you still may see older repositories using it.
-So it is important to understand what it is.
+It was the variable declaration before ES6 and is now mainly unused.
+However, you still may see older repositories using it, so it is important to understand what it is.

-- A variable can either be function scope, local scope (within a block) or global scope.
+• A variable can be function scope, local scope (within a block), or global scope.

 var hello = "hello"; // global